 Cord blood is the unused blood left in the baby’s umbilical cord and placenta after the baby is born.
 This blood is rich in stem cells, which can be collected, frozen and stored.
 Like bone marrow, stem cells from cord blood may be used later to treat your baby, other family members, or another person for a growing number of diseases, including cancer, leukemia, lymphoma, some forms of anemia, sickle cell disease and severe combined immune deficiency.

-You should make a decision about cord blood donation at least four weeks before your due date.
+You should make a decision about whether you'd like to store your baby's cord blood at least four weeks before your due date.
 Speak with your health care provider, visit your local or hospital library, contact cord blood services or go online to learn more.
 Then decide if you would like to:

 Bank the Cord Blood for Your Own Use With a Private Cord Blood Bank

 To be able to use cord blood stem cells for a transplant, the stem cells must “match” the person who needs the treatment.
 Banking cord blood privately means that you will have a perfect “match” of stem cells for your child and a possibility of a suitable “match” for any of your other children or members of your family should they need it.

 To privately bank your baby's cord blood, you must make arrangements with a cord blood bank before you come to the hospital to have your baby.
 There will be an initial processing fee and a storage fee that must be paid every year.
 The actual cost will vary by cord blood bank company.

 Discard the Cord Blood, Umbilical Cord and Placenta

 Following the birth of your baby, the cord blood, umbilical cord and placenta will be disposed of with other medical waste.
 If you opt not to store the cord blood, this valuable resource will not be available to help people in the future.